srilakshmikanthanp/facsimile/README.md

 #### Linux

-You can Use this command to install Quicknote,
+You can Use this command to install Facsimile,

 ```sh
 bash <(curl -sSL https://raw.githubusercontent.com/srilakshmikanthanp/facsimile/main/scripts/setup.sh)